-Our practice can provide a wide range of dental services.
+Our practice can provide a wide range of dental services for General Treatment.
 Our emphasis is on total preventive care for our patients.
 Total care begins with regular hygiene visits, regular check-ups, and continued home oral health routines.

 Our practice also provides the highest-quality services for restoring mouths that have been damaged by dental disease and injury and common problems that require cosmetic dentistry.
 Our primary goal for our patients is to achieve and maintain optimum oral health through advances in techniques and by maintaining regular dental exams.

 The concept of a “filling” is replacing your tooth structure that is damaged due to decay or fracture with a material to restore the tooth’s function and esthetics.
 Advances in modern dental materials and techniques increasingly offer new ways to create more pleasing natural-looking smiles.

 We offer state-of-the-art tooth-colored resin (composite) or porcelain materials to fit your esthetic needs.
 A composite filling usually requires only one visit, during which the tooth is prepared and restored.
 An advantage of composite fillings, as compared with other dental restorations, is that they require less removal of healthy tooth structure to hold the filling in place.
 This is due to the composite’s ability to bond to the natural tooth.
 Composites are also preferable for cosmetic reasons.
 Other materials may be recommended if there is a large decayed area or the tooth is subject to heavy chewing forces.
 Some people may experience some sensitivity to hot and cold temperatures in the newly filled tooth for a few days or as long as a week.
 If the sensitivity continues beyond a week, contact your dentist.